Yuca that is boiled until tender, and then air-fried until golden and crispy. A great alternative to traditional potato French fries.

 - Orange juice- gives a beautiful acidic flavor to the sauce

-Once the sauce is made, it can be stored in an airtight container in the refrigerator.
-Use the mojo sauce on steaks, chicken, or any other meat or vegetable.
+Once you make the sauce, it can be stored in an airtight container in the refrigerator.
+Use the mojo sauce on steaks, chicken, or any other meat or vegetable that you like.

 What does yuca taste like?